top of page

 Artificial intelligence isn’t just changing how businesses operate — it’s changing how they get attacked.

-Large companies are already dealing with AI-assisted cyber incidents, operational disruptions, and new types of data exposure.
-And while those headlines focus on big brands, the reality is this:
+Large companies are already grappling with AI-assisted cyber incidents, operational disruptions, and new types of data exposure.
+While those headlines often focus on big brands, the reality is this:

 Small businesses are often the easiest — and most frequent — targets.